-To maximize political influence, Colorado Political Giving contributions are split between CODPAC and CDSDC, with the first $50 given in a calendar year going to CDSDC and any remaining state political contributions (up to $575 per 2 year election cycle) going to CODPAC.
+To maximize political influence, Colorado Political Giving contributions are split between CODPAC and CDSDC, with the first $50 given in a calendar year going to CDSDC and any remaining state political contributions (up to $575 per two-year election cycle) going to CODPAC.
 If you would prefer a different allocation for your political contribution, simply contact the CDA at 303-740-6900.
-Join us in making a contribution using the button at the top of the page.

 - More than quadruple that amount of dental loan forgiveness funding for dentists serving in rural and underserved areas from $200,000 to $875,000.

 - Create a new $1,000 state tax credit for dentists in rural areas that precept dental students.

 - Protect the recently added adult Medicaid dental benefit and dental rates in Colorado amidst severe budget constraints.